Indemnity Escrows and Other Payment Guarantees

 Under Mexican law, only financial institutions such as banks and other authorised legal entities such as SOFOMs (multiple-purpose financial companies) are authorised to act as trustees in guarantee trusts.
-Applicable laws and regulations provide specific rules applicable to such form of trust and trustees typically have their own standard forms of guarantee trust agreements under which they provide their services and which set forth standard terms and conditions for such type of transactions.
+There are specific rules applicable to this form of trust and trustees typically have their own standard forms of guarantee trust agreements under which they provide their services and which set forth standard terms and conditions for these types of transactions.

 Another legally available mechanism commonly used in Mexico to secure payment of indemnification obligations in M&A transactions is a security deposit.
-A security deposit is an agreement under which the indemnifying party transfers possession of funds (again, typically a portion of the purchase price) to a third party depositary.
-Under a security deposit agreement, the depositary acts solely as such (unlike the trustee which is transferred the legal title over the funds) and has the obligation to maintain such funds and any proceeds or interests accrued therefrom
+A security deposit is an agreement under which the indemnifying party transfers possession of funds (again, typically a portion of the purchase price) to a third-party depositary.
+The depositary acts solely as such (unlike the trustee to which legal title over the funds is transferred) and has the obligation to maintain such funds and any proceeds or interest accrued therefrom.

 Holdback and set-off rights